Home » Academic Programs » Master of Divinity (MDiv)

 Practicum Requirement:

-The MDiv Practicum is the portion of the program where academic principles and theories are put into action within the parish life setting.
+The Master of Divinity (MDiv) Practicum is the portion of the program where academic principles and theories are put into action within the parish life setting.

 MDiv Practicum I: Introduction to Teleliturgics I/II and Homiletics I